tjfulle/matmodlab/_sources/material/fortran.txt

   number of state variables allocated is inferred from its length.
 Matmodlab allocates storage for the *depvar* state dependent variables and initializes their values to 0.
-* *type*, is a string specifying the type of model.
+* *behavior*, is a string specifying the type of model.
 Must be one of "mechanical" (default), "hyperelastic", or "anisohyper".
 * *cmname*, is a string giving is the constitutive model name.
-* *order*, is a list of strings specifying the ordering of second-order symmetric tensors.
-The default ordering of symmetric second-order tensor components is ``xx, yy, zz, xy, yz, xz``.
-The *order* argument can be used to change the ordering to be consistent with the assumptions of the material model.
+* *ordering*, is a list of symbolic constants specifying the ordering of second-order symmetric tensors.
+The default ordering of symmetric second-order tensor components is ``XX, YY, ZZ, XY, YZ, XZ``.
+The *ordering* argument can be used to change the ordering to be consistent with the assumptions of the material model.

 Example
 -------